Stress, defined as emotional tension or mental strain, is all too common of a feeling for many of us.

 In some people, too much stress can have a negative impact on sex drive and the desire to be intimate.

 Much of the research surrounding stress and low libido involves women, but it can certainly affect men too.
-One showed that social stress during adolescence affected the sexual appetite of male hamsters during adulthood.
+One

 - Reducing stress can help to restore your sex drive and improve libido.